 Phone : 718-862-7295

 Office : RLC 2FL

-My research is in Computational Algebraic Geometry (eg. solving systems of equations of homogeneous degree) and applications of Statistics to Machine Learning.
+Computational Algebraic Geometry (solving multi-polynomial systems) and applications of Statistics to Machine Learning.

 Publications & Professional Activities

 i.
 The XL Algorithm and Polynomial Time (with G. Bard), in preparation.

 ii.
 Modeling Data of Unbounded Skew (with I. Gerhardt), in preparation

 iii.
 Reducing the Homogeneous Degree of a Square Multi-polynomial System, submitted to Journal of Mathematical Cryptology

 iv.
 Rates of Bark Formation on Surfaces of Saguaro Cacti (Carnegiea gigantea) (with L. Evans & L. Barton), submitted to Journal of the Torrey Botanical Society.

 v.
 Benchmarking Software for Solving Multi-polynomial Systems (with R. Schmidt), Computers in Education Journal 2016, Vol XXVI, No. 1.